Complaints about court

 What if I am unhappy with how the JCIO handled my complaint?

-You can complain to the Judicial Appointment and Contact Ombudsman (JACO).
-They do not comment on the final decision but can look at the way the JCIO handled your complaint.
+The JACO don’t comment on the final decision but they can look at the way the JCIO handled your complaint.
 This can include delay, rudeness, wrong advice, refusing to answer questions or treating you unfairly.

 You can use the complaints form on the Ombudsman website:

 Telephone: 020 3334 2900

-Address: 9.53, 9th Floor, The Tower, 102 Petty France, London, SW1H 9AJ
+Address: 9th Floor, The Tower, 102 Petty France, London, SW1H 9AJ

 Your local magistrates’ court can give you the contact details for your

 What happens when I complain?

 The bench chairman is the leader of the magistrates in the local area.
+The bench chairman will tell you and the Advisory Committee when your complaint has been dealt with.
 If they agree with your complaint the bench chairman can take action.
 For example, they might ask the magistrate to change their behaviour in the future.